Sue Barker: 'BBC could have handled my Question of Sport exit better'

 Speaking on BBC Breakfast, Barker suggested the corporation wanted her to say she was stepping back by her own choice, rather than being replaced.

-The 66-year-old former professional tennis player said: "They [BBC] wanted to refresh the programme and that is absolutely fine...
+The 66-year-old former professional tennis player, who has just released autobiography Calling the Shots, said: "They [BBC] wanted to refresh the programme and that's absolutely fine...

-"We knew it was going to happen and it was just the way in which it happened and the way it was handled, and the way the BBC sort of wanted me to say that I was walking away from it.
+"So we knew it was gonna happen and it was just the way in which it happened and the way it was handled, and the way I think the BBC wanted me to say that I was walking away from it.

-"And yet, I would never walk away from a job I love.
-I don't mind being replaced.
+"And yet, I'd never walk away from a job I loved.
+I didn't mind being replaced.
 Absolutely fine.
 That happens.
 But it was just the way it was handled...

 "I think if we look back on it we could have handled it better.
 I think the BBC could have handled it better."